This is your one-stop-shop for everything about building a successful online coaching business.

 The purpose of selling the front-end product is to use it for upsells.
 An upsell is priced higher and an offer when a customer purchased something from you.
 It’s like the purchase-with-purchase scheme from the store.
 It should complement the front-end product by making it more efficient at getting the results they want.

 Move your clients to your flagship product

-Most of the money from your online coaching business comes from your back-end product.
+Most of the money from your online business comes from your back-end product.
 What is a back-end product?
 It is what your client should be buying after they are done with the front-end products.
 It could be a spot to an exclusive masterclass or high-end mentoring sessions.

 The front-end products will get the clients to your door, but the back-end products are the ones that your clients will more likely buy after purchasing something from you.

 How to Promote Your Coaching Business